Project History: Technical Activity and Public Outreach

 - State Agency open house, at North Pole City Hall, with DEC staff and team, and DHSS representatives.

-- August – September - Responses sent to property owners who responded the June survey with questions issues raised.
+- Responses sent to property owners who responded to the June survey with questions or issues.

-- December - The eighth community newsletter is posted on the website.
+- The eighth community newsletter (PDF) is posted on the website.

-- FHR conducts an additional door-to-door survey of homes on City water in the affected area to ensure people are aware of the DHSS recommendation to use non-impacted water to water vegetable gardens.
+- FHRA conducts an additional door-to-door survey of homes on City water in the affected area to ensure people are aware of the DHSS recommendation to use non-impacted water to water vegetable gardens.

-- Summer - FHR conducts a permafrost mapping survey to better understand permafrost formations, improving understanding of groundwater movement and aiding in predicting plume behavior.
+- FHRA conducts a permafrost mapping survey to better understand permafrost formations, improving understanding of groundwater movement and aiding in predicting plume behavior.